 Noah Worm, aged 12, is an avid reader.
 He loves The Five Realms, Mortal Engines and Harry Potter.
 His favourite book is Uki and the Outcasts by Kieran Larwood, but he is also a huge Chris Riddell fan.
 His favourite Welsh author at the moment is Sophie Anderson, but Claire Fayers and Eloise Williams are also coveted.

 Daddy Worm, aged 44, is a primary school teacher, passionate about books from Wales and the joys of reading for pleasure.
 He’s in love with Auden Dare and Katherine Rundell.
 Jackie Morris, Nicola Davies, Catherine Fisher, Zillah Bethell and Eloise Williams all inspire him and delight him.

 Mummy Worm, aged – well, that would be rude wouldn’t it? – is a secondary English and Media teacher whose love of reading started when her dad gave her a copy of The Lord of The Rings.
 Fantasy novels still give her the biggest thrill with Ready Player One and works by Douglas Coupland being amongst her favourites.
 Recent favourites include Max Kowalski by Susie Day and Kiran Millwood Hargraves’ Way Past Winter.

-We love getting books through the post and are happy to receive requests for review but please bear the following in mind:
+We love getting books through the post and are so happy to receive requests for review but please bear the following in mind:

 - Children are very honest.
 The reviews will reflect the Worms’ genuine opinions.
 However, we would rather not publish a review than post a bad review.

 - If books are provided for review, this will be acknowledged on the blog as part of the review e.g. “A copy of this book was provided by …. in exchange for an honest review.”